scalar-labs/helm-charts/docs/getting-started-scalardb.md

 # Getting Started with Helm Charts (Scalar DB Server)

-This document explains how to get started with Scalar DB Server by using Helm Chart in your test environment.
+This document explains how to get started with Scalar DB Server using Helm Chart in your test environment.
 Here, we assume that you already have a Mac or Linux environment for testing.

 ## Tools